TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-localemulator.md

 ### **Troubleshooting**

-* If you installed a new version of the Emulator and are experiencing errors, ensure you reset your data.
-You can reset your data by right-clicking the Azure Cosmos DB Emulator icon on the system tray, and then clicking Reset Data….
+* If you installed a new version of the Emulator and are experiencing connectivity errors, ensure you reset your data.
+You can reset your data by right-clicking the Azure Cosmos DB Emulator icon on the system tray, and then clicking 'Reset Data'.
 If that does not fix the errors, you can uninstall and reinstall the app.
 * If you experience crashes in CosmosDB.StartupEntryPoint.exe, run the following command from an admin command prompt: lodctr /R
-* If you receive a Service Unavailable message, the emulator might be failing to initialize the network stack.
-Check to see if you have the Pulse secure client or Juniper networks client installed, as their network filter drivers may cause the problem.
+* If you receive a Service Unavailable message, the emulator might have failed to initialize the network stack.
+Check to see if you have the Pulse secure client or Juniper networks client installed.
+The network filter drivers of these clients may cause issues.
 Uninstalling third-party network filter drivers typically fixes the issue.
 * Collect trace files and attach them to the support case for crashes or connectivity issues

 ## **Recommended Documents**